CiscoDevNet/IKSICO/README.md

 ![alt text](https://github.com/prathjan/images/blob/main/iksicoappsum.png?raw=true)

-IKSWorkflow_App - Execute app workspace to deploy the sample app
+Executing the above workflow will deploy an sample app in your IKS cluster.

+Do not execute since we are yet to set up the variables specific to your environment.

 ## Step 3: Importing ICO template for Decommissioning